microsoft/AdaptiveCards/specs/DesignDiscussions/UITableView.md

 # UITableView
 ## Problem Description
 Using UITableView as a hosting view for AdaptiveCard requires additional considerations.
 One of the challenges is the height changes in the row.
-UITableView correctly self sizes most of the times, but it breaks down in a few known cases, for example, if the images are loaded asynchronously causing height changes after the row is drawn, or if the visibility changes in its subviews, the row does not adjust the height dynamically.
+UITableView correctly self sizes most of the times, but it breaks down in a few known cases.
+For example, if the images are loaded asynchronously, it will cause the height changes in the card.
+Unfortunately, the row does not adjust the height dynamically if the row is already drawn.
+The table view also fails to adjust its height when the visibility of its subviews changes.
 In such cases, there are a few well known practices in dealing with such occasions.
 This document covers practical guides in dealing with the height changes.
 This document will focus on [beginUpdates()](https://developer.apple.com/documentation/uikit/uitableview/1614908-beginupdates) and [reloadRows(at:with:)](https://developer.apple.com/documentation/uikit/uitableview/1614935-reloadrows) methods.
 It will show how to use the APIs in conjunction with AdaptiveCards' API.
 The rest of the documents uses the [iOS AdaptiveCard sample app](https://github.com/microsoft/AdaptiveCards/tree/main/source/ios/AdaptiveCards/ADCIOSVisualizer/ADCIOSVisualizer) as an example.
 ## Apple API
 1. [beginUpdates()](https://developer.apple.com/documentation/uikit/uitableview/1614908-beginupdates)
-     - As documented in the [Apple Documentation](https://developer.apple.com/documentation/uikit/uitableview/1614908-beginupdates), this method can be used to animate the changes in the row heights **wihtout reloading the cell** followed by endUpdates().
+     - As documented in the [Apple Documentation](https://developer.apple.com/documentation/uikit/uitableview/1614908-beginupdates), this method can be used to animate the changes in the row heights **without reloading the cell** followed by endUpdates().
 	 - The method doesn't reload the table view.
 Not reloading the cell is one of the most frequently cited reasons for the advocation of the method.
      - It's easier to use this method than using reloadRowsAtIndexPaths method
      - Some of the usage [examples](https://www.raywenderlich.com/8549-self-sizing-table-view-cells)